poezio/poezio/doc/source/commands.rst

     /export
         **Usage:** ``/export [/path/to/file]``

-        Export your contacts into /path/to/file if
+        Export your contacts into :file:`/path/to/file` if
-        specified, or $HOME/poezio_contacts if not.
+        specified, or :file:`$HOME/poezio_contacts` if not.

     /import
         **Usage:** ``/import [/path/to/file]``

-        Import your contacts from /path/to/file if
+        Import your contacts from :file:`/path/to/file` if
-        specified, or $HOME/poezio_contacts if not.
+        specified, or :file:`$HOME/poezio_contacts` if not.

+.. _xmltab-commands:

 XML tab commands
 ~~~~~~~~~~~~~~~~